 Conclusion

 Building a vulnerability management program can be a challenge if you’re constantly reacting to the next crisis instead of focusing on the program as a whole.
-While, like the tire, no amount of maintenance will always prevent a flat, building a VM program with concrete goals is the best way to enhance cyber hygiene and proactively prevent s#*t from hitting the fan.
+While, like the tire, no amount of maintenance will always prevent a flat, building a vulnerability management program with concrete goals is the best way to enhance cyber hygiene and proactively prevent s#*t from hitting the fan.

 Let Tenable help you change the tire and make sure you have a strong maintenance program.
 For more information view Remediation in the Tenable.io User Guide.